ftrackhq/integrations/doc/introduction/index.rst

 a consistent set of api and interface to streamline the production process.

-This section describes the new Framework, how it is structured its different components.
+This section describes the new Framework, how it is structured and its different components.

 .. important::